streamflow-finance/js-sdk/packages/launchpad/README.md

 > Anyone can call this action on behalf of the Deposit after Deposit period has ended.
 >
 > This action will essentially create a Streamflow Dynamic vesting contract where:
-> - total depositted amount will be equal to the Depositor token allocation;
+> - total depostted amount will be equal to the Depositor token allocation;
 > - initial vesting start and end time will be set according to the vesting configuration
 >   - in case `skipInitial` was not disabled, vesting schedule may differ depending on current price of the token;